learn-co-curriculum/phase-0-html-riyadh-blog-lab/README.md

-# Code Challenge 1 - Riyadh Blog
+# Riyadh Blog

-This challenge asks that you work in teams to create the website page shown in the provided screenshot image.
+Create the website page shown in the provided screenshot image.

 ## Tasks